-On August 31, 2018, Llama Productions LLC entered into an animation production services agreement with Mr. Heyward for services as a producer for which he is to receive \$124,000 through the course of production of the Company's animated series Llama Llama Season 2.
-As of September 30, 2019, Mr. Heyward was paid \$124,000.
+On August 31, 2018 Llama Productions LLC entered into an animation production services agreement with Mr. Heyward for services as a producer for which he is to receive \$124,000 through the course of production of the Company's animated series Llama Llama.
+Season 2.
+As of December 31, 2018 Mr., Heyward is owed \$43,510, which is included in the Due To Related Party line item in our consolidated balance sheet.

-Pursuant to his employment agreement dated November 16, 2018, Mr. Heyward is entitled to an Executive Producer fee of \$12,400 per half hour episode for each episode he provides services as an executive producer.
+Pursuant to his employment agreement dated November 16, 2018, Mr. Heyward is entitled to an Executive Producer fee of \$12,400 per half hour episode for each episode her provides services as an executive producer.
 The first identified series under this employment agreement is Rainbow Rangers.
-As of September 30, 2019, twenty-six half hours had been delivered and, accordingly, Mr. Heyward is owed \$322,400.
+As of December 31, 2018, nineteen half hours had been delivered and accordingly Mr. Heyward is owed \$235,600, which is included in the Due To Related Party line item in our consolidated balance sheet.